fikunmi-ap/solana-improvement-documents/proposals/restrict-tfm-bidspace.md

 1. EIP-1559-like system with a protocol-enforced base fee.
 The primary alternative consideration is a per-account EIP-1559 implementation.
-But for reasons already discussed in the main body of this text, the proposed implementation is superior to EIP-1559.
+But for reasons already discussed in the main body of this text, the proposed implementation is superior to per-account EIP-1559.

 2. Burning the base fee completely.
 In addition to the features above, burning the per signature base fee was also considered, but such a mechanism's